LinkedIn Business Manager: A Marketer’s Guide

 #4 Invite team members

-Before adding ad accounts and pages, it’s wise to add your team members to your Business manager.
-For easy sending of invites, you can send multiple invites by adding a comma in between emails.
+Before adding ad accounts and pages, it’s wise to add your team members to your Business Manager through invitations.
+To streamline invite sending, add a comma in between emails.

-Once you’re done sending invites, you can assign roles to each team member.
+Once you’re done sending, you can assign roles to each team member.
 You can either appoint them to any of the following roles:

-- Admin – someone who is responsible for managing everything in the Business Manager
+- Admin — the person responsible for managing everything.

 - Employees — people who have access to and can work with assigned Ad Accounts and Pages.